-The Espresso is the heart of the most popular coffee drinks.
-It is the foundation of Cappuccino, Macchiato, Latte, Americano and all sorts of fantastic coffee bean beverages that your favorite barista can mix.
-And thankfully, we can have all of this mixes in the comfort of your own home.
-It’s time to become a barista and let’s start with the basics.
+The Espresso, the heart of the most popular coffee drinks, is the foundation of Cappuccino, Macchiato, Latte, Americano and all sorts of fantastic coffee bean beverages that your favorite barista can mix.
+And thankfully, we can have all of these mixes in the comforts of your own home; it’s time to become a barista, and let’s start with the basics!

 Espresso is a concentrated beverage brewed by forcing a small amount of nearly boiling water under pressure through finely ground coffee beans.
 Espresso often has a thicker consistency than coffee brewed by other methods, a higher concentration of suspended and dissolved solids, and crema… Espresso is both a coffee beverage and a brewing method.
 It is not a specific bean, bean blend, or roast level.

 This surefire wake-me-up-now coffee beverage requires an Espresso Machine, procuring it can be expensive (but one fantastic investment).
 It will cost you around 11K – 110K Php, depending on its features.
 And one of the best tasting Espressos I had was prepared from a digital Espresso machine.

 This digital Espresso machine has a built-in grinder that prepared the coffee beans, boiled the water, and poured the steaming Espresso into my cup — all with a single press of a button.
 And the aroma, the texture, the fresh coffee bean flavor, and the full crema were perfect.
 It was not good — it was great.

 That coffee experience was so unforgettable (and it even visited my dreams), so I searched for this machine.
 Then I found out that it will cost me around 50K-115K Php to have one (poor salesman, I had four cups during the sales demo); sadly, I could not afford it — for now (always think positive).
 Someday, someday, someday, someday…